nofitsegal/e3_equiv_diff_mol_gen/README.md

 This repository is a fork of the original implementation of [E(3) Equivariant Diffusion for Molecule Generation](https://github.com/ehoogeboom/e3_diffusion_for_molecules/tree/main).
 The approach, as introduced in the [original paper](https://arxiv.org/abs/2203.17003), extends diffusion models to 3D molecular structures while preserving E(3) equivariance.

-In this fork, we've introduced additional features for conditional molecule generation and property extrapolation:
+In this fork, we've introduced additional features for conditional molecule generation:

 Users can now specify target property values for controlled molecule generation.
 The model supports extrapolation, allowing users to explore molecules specifically generated to match property values outside the training range